 Division of property in Washington

-Washington law directs courts to follow an equitable distribution strategy.
-What this means is that your assets won’t be divided 50-50 like in some states.
-In Washington, the court will look at a list of factors when deciding how big of a share each spouse should receive.
+Washington law directs courts to follow an equitable distribution strategy when deciding how to divide the community property.
+What this means is that the court will look at a list of factors when deciding which assets each spouse should receive.
 These factors include each spouse’s earning capacity, education level and health, among other things.

 In general, anything you owned before you got married is separate property, while things you obtained after your wedding day are marital property.
 There are some exceptions to this rule, however.

 When it comes to retirement accounts, courts will break down the total amount in the account based on when you earned it.
 The portion of the account you earned before you got married will remain separate property.
 Anything you added to the account while married is marital property and is thus fair game for negotiation and division.